Gamification: Teammates

-The Game Element Hierarchy
+Game element hierarchy

-The described game elements fit within a broader framework, which involves three types of elements: Dynamics, Mechanics, and Components.
-These elements constitute The Game Element Hierarchy.
+The described game elements fit within a broader framework, which involves three types of elements: dynamics, mechanics, and components.
+These elements constitute the hierarchy of game elements.

 Dynamics are the highest in the hierarchy.
 They are the big picture aspects of the gamified system that should be considered and managed; however, they never directly enter into the game.
 Dynamics elements provide motivation through features such as narrative or social interaction.

 Mechanics are the basic processes that drive the action forward and generate player engagement and involvement.
 Examples are chance, turns, and rewards.

 Components are the specific instantiations of mechanics and dynamics; elements like points, quests, and virtual goods.

 Applications

-Gamification has been applied to almost every aspect of life.
-Examples of gamification in business context include the U.S. Army, which uses military simulator America's Army as a recruitment tool, and M&M's "Eye Spy" pretzel game, launched in 2013 to amplify the company's pretzel marketing campaign by creating a fun way to "boost user engagement."
-Another example can be seen in the American education system.
-Students are ranked in their class based on their earned grade-point average (GPA), which is comparable to earning a high score in video games.
-Students may also receive incentives, such as an honorable mention on the dean's list, the honor roll, and scholarships, which are equivalent to leveling-up a video game character or earning virtual currency or tools that augment game success.

-Job application processes sometimes use gamification as a way to hire employees by assessing their suitability through questionnaires and mini games that simulate the actual work environment of that company.

 Marketing

-Gamification has been widely applied in marketing.
-Over 70% of Forbes Global 2000 companies surveyed in 2013 said they planned to use gamification for the purposes of marketing and customer retention.
-For example, in November, 2011, Australian broadcast and online media partnership Yahoo!7 launched its Fango mobile app/SAP, which TV viewers use to interact with shows via techniques like check-ins and badges.
+In November, 2011, Australian broadcast and online media partnership Yahoo!7 launched its Fango mobile app/SAP, which TV viewers use to interact with shows via techniques like check-ins and badges.
 Gamification has also been used in customer loyalty programs.
 In 2010, Starbucks gave custom Foursquare badges to people who checked in at multiple locations, and offered discounts to people who checked in most frequently at an individual store.
-As a general rule Gamification Marketing or Game Marketing usually falls under four primary categories;